Typeform/embed/packages/demo-react/README.md

 # React App Demo

-Typeform can be embedded in React apps.
+Typeform can be embedded in React apps using [@typeform/embed-react](../embed-react):

-Use [@typeform/embed-react](../embed-react) in React apps:

 ```javascript
 import { Widget } from "@typeform/embed-react";